apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 ## Binary references files

 The binary references file represents an index of binary references (blobs) in a TAR file.
-Each segment lists the blobs it references and the whole mapping is stored according to the generation of the segment.
+This index groups the references by generation first and segment ID next.

 The format of the binary references file is optimized for reading.
 The file is stored in reverse order to maintain the most important information at the end of